 - Provide family counseling and treatment services to inmates participating in substance abuse programs.

 - Write evaluations of parents and children for use by courts deciding divorce and custody cases, testifying in court if necessary.

 Explore what you might do on the job with one of these projects...

-Do you have a specific question about a career in Human Behavior that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Marriage & Family Therapist that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - American Association for Marriage and Family Therapy: www.aamft.org

 - American Association of Sexuality Educators, Counselors, and Therapists: www.aasect.org

 - O*Net Online.
 (2009).
 National Center for O*Net Development.
 Retrieved May 1, 2009, from http://online.onetcenter.org/